There is a lot of fun to be had when you use your card. Before you start spending, however, there are some things that you need to understand.

 What your credit limit is

-What you can and can't buy with it
+What you can and cannot buy with it

 Any fees you may need to pay